 The bridge phase connections at the SA, SB, and SC terminals are connected to a variable threshold comparator.
 The output of the comparator is stored in the SAS, SBS, and SCS phase state bits in the Verify Result 1 register, to provide a logic level monitor of the state of the power bridge outputs to the load (logic 1 indicating the voltage on SA, SB, and SC respectively is more positive than the threshold).
-Additionally, the comparator outputs are made available as discrete logic signals on the SAL, SBL, and SC respectively, is more positive than the threshold).
-The threshold for the three comparators, $V{PT}$ , is generated, as a ratio of the voltage between the VBRG terminal and the GND terminal, by a where n is a positive integer defined by VPT[5:0].

-6-bit DAC and determined by the contents of the VPT[5:0] variable.
+Additionally, the comparator outputs are made available as discrete logic signals on the SAL, SBL, and SCL terminals (logic high indicating the voltage on SA, SB, and SC respectively, is more positive than the threshold).
+The threshold for the three comparators, V{PT} , is generated, as a ratio of the voltage between the VBRG terminal and the GND terminal, by a 6-bit DAC and determined by the contents of the VPT[5:0] variable.
 VPT is approximately defined as: